 The South African Mint started issuing Krugerrand coins out of silver in 2017.
 These new silver bullion coins are 99.9% pure.
 Only premium uncirculated (with laser-etched designs) and proof 1 oz coins were offered that year and their mintage was capped at 1,000,000 and 15,000 pieces respectively.
-A brilliant uncirculated bullion version of the coins is issued annually since 2018 and a 2 oz proof version was introduced in 2020.
+A brilliant uncirculated bullion version of the 1 oz coins is issued annually since 2018 and a 2 oz proof version was introduced in 2020.
 The South African Silver Krugerrands display the same design of Paul Kruger (obverse) and a springbok (reverse) as the best-selling Gold Krugerrands (which still are the most traded gold bullion coins worldwide).
 The silver version of the coins is a little bigger though, having a slightly larger diameter than the gold coins.
 A special "50 year anniversary" privy mark appeared on the reverse side of the 2017 issue of the coins.
-The South African Silver Krugerrand coins have an official face value of 1 Rand whereas the gold version of the coins doesn't have an official face value.
+The 1 oz South African Silver Krugerrand coins have an official face value of 1 Rand whereas the gold version of the coins doesn't have an official face value.

 The South African Mint started producing Krugerrand coins out of platinum in 2017.
 The coins are 99.99% pure whereas most other platinum bullion coins are 'only' 99.95% pure.
 Only 1 oz proof coins are issued for now that are comparable in their dimensions to the 1 oz Gold Krugerrands.
 Mintage is capped at 1,967 pieces in order to commemorate the 50th anniversary of the Krugerrand coins that were first issued in 1967.
 Just like the silver version of the coins, Platinum Krugerrands have an official face value (10 Rand) which the gold coins do not have.
 The design of both sides is identical to the gold and silver coins and shows Paul Kruger's portrait on the obverse and a springbok on the reverse.
 The 50th anniversary privy mark appears on the reverse as well.